LuisLeal123/toDoList/README.md

 ![44256BD5-72A4-4169-B960-56E025336277_4_5005_c](https://github.com/LuisLeal123/toDoList/assets/69243042/9d24c621-b043-4860-b5c1-d77be951863c)

 The GUI starts with 0 tasks, as shown above, but can be filled up once prompted.
+This can be done by selecting 'Add Task' and typing in the desired task.

 ![C8A88FCD-C6A4-42DA-A32D-4759DCE643EB_4_5005_c](https://github.com/LuisLeal123/toDoList/assets/69243042/df7174bd-cfe1-45b3-a8ac-42c7193e00d6)